philippinespire/pire_cssl_data_processing/gazza_minuta/README.md

 ---

-Information on data pre-processing steps (up to step 14 and 7 respectively) can be found in the READMEs for the 1st sequencing run and 2nd sequencing run directories.
+Information on data pre-processing & processing steps prior to merging `.bam` files can be found in the READMEs for the 1st sequencing run and 2nd sequencing run directories.

 ---

-## Merging .bam files from two separate runs (12/15/22)
+## Merging .bam files from two separate runs (12.15.2022)

 Used the following command: